bbatsov/metaredux/_posts/2023-09-09-clojure-support-in-emacs-one-unnecessary-drama.md

 None of them made the Emacs community stronger.
 In my opinion it was the other way around.
 I get that most of the people on `emacs-devel` are true believers in the mission of FSF and the GNU project, but it's very hard to argue with beliefs.
 There was a time when I was a true believer and nothing would have made me happier than an invitation to submit something to Emacs, but life has made me a lot more pragmatic.
 These days I care a lot more about great outcomes, regardless of how they were achieved. (e.g. I have no issues with using platforms like GitHub and providing first-class support for Windows and MacOS)

+The jury is still out on whether the events that transpired will lead to something useful or not, but right now this feels like a classic case of one unnecessary drama.
+I hope it's be the last one in which I'll ever participate.

 That's all I have for you today.
 Until next time!

 **P.S.** If there's one good thing that came out of this discussion it's that it start a [separate discussion](https://lists.gnu.org/archive/html/emacs-devel/2023-09/msg00011.html) about adding some auto-suggestion of major modes to install.
 I think that'd be a lot more useful to the majority of Emacs's users than built-in Clojure support.